-In addition, I examine how geographic communities can create a sense of inclusion allowing for connection across cultural differences and, in a line of experimental work, I explore organizational interventions (e.g., mindfulness practice, identity affirmations) that improve marginalized workers’ well-being and performance.
-I am also deeply interested in the qualitative methods and the philosophy of the social sciences.
-My work has been supported from numerous organizations including the Center for Social Impact, the Ross School of Business, and the Rackham School of Graduate Studies.
+I am a field researcher and my methodological expertise is in qualitative research, experience-sampling, and field experiments.
+My other work examines how geographic communities can create a sense of inclusion allowing for connection across cultural differences and, in a line of experimental work, I explore organizational interventions (e.g., mindfulness practice, identity affirmations) that may improve marginalized workers’ well-being and performance.
+I am also interested in the philosophy of the social sciences and experiential immersion learning, having assisted two global BBA/MBA courses.
+My work has been supported from numerous organizations including the Center for Social Impact, the Ross School of Business, the Wharton School, and the Rackham School of Graduate Studies.

+In my prior career, I spent over a decade in the U.S. Intelligence and diplomatic communities as a technical, political, and counter-terrorism analyst and completed several overseas assignments.
 I received my SB from Harvard University (Electrical Engineering and Computer Science, French minor) and MS from George Washington University (Engineering Management, specialization – Crisis, Risk, and Emergency Management).
-I also studied Arabic intensively at the American University of Cairo.
-Before attending graduate school, I spent over ten years serving in the US intelligence community.
-My nonacademic activities include competitive acrobatics (2nd in state, 2015), meditation (Bhakti and Tantra tradition), calligraphy (in Arabic), and travelling (42 countries).
+I also studied Arabic intensively at the American University of Cairo and transformative leadership at the Maryland University of Integrative Health.
+My nonacademic activities include competitive acrobatics (2nd in state, 2015), non-dual awareness practices and meditation (based on Bhakti and Tantra traditions), calligraphy (in Arabic), and traveling (42 countries).